oktadev/okta-angular-sign-in-widget-example/README.md

 **NOTE:** The value of `{yourOktaDomain}` should be something like `dev-123456.oktapreview.com`.
 Make sure you don't include `-admin` in the value!

+After making these changes, you should be able to log in with your credentials at `http://localhost:4200`.

 ## Links

 This example uses the following libraries provided by Okta: